goldendoggies/CFA_STUDY_L2/README.md

 ##  Other items to create in the future:

-1. [X] Links to other recipes/home
-2. [X] Images of my recipes
-3. [X] Add CSS to images and text on my recipe pages.
-4. [X] Access this project via Replit
+1. [X] Access this project via Replit
-5. [X] Learn Markup for README.md file
+2. [X] Learn Markup for README.md file
+3. [X] Add standard documentation on how to clone and run repository on local machine
+4. [X] Links to all home/progress/notes pages
-6. [X] Build in the Landing Page project into this recipes project
+5. [X] Build in the 'Landing Page' project from ODIN project into this project
+6. [ ] Images of my original notes from GOODNOTES app.
+7. [ ] Add CSS to images and text on my notes pages.
-7. [ ] Check buttons and a JS script to tell me 'good job' once all steps have been  completed
+10. [ ] Check buttons and a JS script to tell me 'good job' once all steps have been completed
-8. [X] Add standard documentation on how to clone and run repository on local machine
+11. [ ] Add CSS/JS to hover over parts of table cells/rows/columns as it pertains to the notes. (dynamic /click/hovering/highlighting)

 # Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For any major changes, please open an issue first to discuss what you would like to change/add/remove.
+Contributors are more than welcome!

 Please make sure to update tests as appropriate.

-#License
+# License

-MIT
+MIT License